-Playing the opening, prison-breakout sequence of Gears of War for the first time back in 2007, my initial thoughts were that they'd overcooked the recoil—the aiming reticule was bobbing all over the place.
-Then I realised that my modestly spec’d, off-the-shelf PC might be struggling, and that the images on the screen were playing catch-up.
+Playing the opening prison-breakout sequence of Gears of War for the first time back in 2007, my initial thoughts were that they'd overcooked the recoil—the aiming reticule was bobbing all over the place.
+Then I realised that my modestly specced off-the-shelf PC might be struggling, and the images on the screen were playing catch-up.
 Resolution and graphics settings adjusted, I hopped back into the action.
 It looked like cack but, nevertheless, a love affair was born.

-Gears of War breaks up the corridor shooting with some spectacular setpieces, and, despite knowing all the visual/sound cues in the game off by heart, I still feel genuinely tense when dealing with the blind but acute-ofhearing Berserkers.
-The first encounter is a wonderfully contrived sequence in the Tomb of the Unknowns, where your progress is barred by a series of three consecutive doors and a Berserker who has just burst through a wall.
-Ideally, the game expects that you stand by each door in turn and taunt the Berserker into a blind charge, then, like a bull-fighter, dodge away at the last moment, leaving the bellowing beast to knock the doors down for you.
+Gears of War breaks up the corridor shooting with spectacular setpieces.
+Despite knowing all the visual and sound cues off by heart, I still feel genuinely tense when dealing with the blind but acute-of-hearing berserkers.
+The first encounter is a wonderfully contrived sequence in the Tomb of the Unknowns where your progress is barred by a series of three consecutive doors and a berserker who has just burst through a wall.
+Ideally, the game expects that you stand by each door in turn and taunt the berserker into a blind charge, then, like a bull-fighter, dodge away at the last moment, leaving the bellowing beast to knock the doors down for you.

-The appearance of the Kryll—bats with 'roid rage—as night falls in Act 2 produces an interesting game feature; preying, as they do, on anything that moves in the shadows means that you're forced to illuminate a path for yourself by shooting at conveniently placed gas canisters.
+The appearance of the kryll—bats with 'roid rage—as night falls in Act 2 produces an interesting feature; preying, as they do, on anything that moves in the shadows means that you're forced to illuminate a path for yourself by shooting at conveniently placed gas canisters.
 It's a clever touch that makes you stop and think more strategically for a time.
 Another great joy is the mantling and sliding cover system, the simple mastery and utilisation of which is essential to survival.
 Properly executed, it can lead to some wonderfully exhilarating, freeflowing firefights.

 Despite having heard the game's intrasquad banter many times over, it can still provide a wry smile and the dialogue in general is pretty snappy; it certainly saves the incongruous 'junker' driving sequence, with irascible gas-station owner Chap, from being a total washout.
-That aberration aside, GoW marries great sound design with striking visuals, whether it's depicting ruined buildings, the imulsion mines below ground or the rolling scenery and inky skies of its climactic speeding-train finale.
+That aberration aside, GoW marries great sound design with striking visuals, whether it's depicting ruined buildings, the imulsion mines below ground, or the rolling scenery and inky skies of its climactic speeding-train finale.